Overview of the Program:

 Faculty will review student applications as they arrive on a rolling basis and selected students will be contacted directly by faculty members.

-These assistantships are generously provided to the Valente Center for Arts and Sciences by Jeanne and Dan Valente.
+These assistantships are generously provided to the Valente Center by Jeanne and Dan Valente.